 Connect students are eligible to live on campus and are not bound to a specific hall or roommate.
 To ensure a placement in housing, before Orientation in June, you must submit a $200 housing deposit.
 You can make both the enrollment and housing deposits at the same time.

 Yes, we work directly with all coaches and attempt to create a schedule that allows you to participate in all practices and games.
 You have additional requirements for NCAA including study hours, GPA minimum requirements, and satisfactory academic achievement within Connect.
 Coaches are aware of the additional social and academic requirements for Connect and will help you complete all program requirements.

 All Connect students are enrolled as "undeclared" students.
 This means that you are still exploring potential majors and working toward an intended major.
 Your intended major, cumulative GPA, and completed coursework will determine the length of time you have left in your major program after completing Connect.

 Students will complete a Virtual Summer Bridge program prior to beginning in September.
 This online program offers modules to help prepare you mentally, socially, and academically.
-In June, you will complete an intended major module, which will allow the Connect Coordinator to select your classes based on availability, personal requests, and required courses.
+You will complete an intended major module, which will allow the Connect Coordinator to select your classes based on availability, personal requests, and required courses.

-Please know that students interested in lab science-based majors may not fully complete their prerequisites while in Connect and may need to complete courses over the summer or additional semesters.
+Please know that students interested in some majors may not fully complete their prerequisites while in Connect and may need to complete courses over the summer or additional semesters.

 Students are encouraged to visit these centers on their own, but may also be required to attend sessions per their instructor or based on their progress reports.

 Connect Experience Day is required for all Connect students.
-Residential students will move on campus a day earlier than traditional move-in.
+It is an opportunity for students and their families to become acquainted with the Connect program and UMassD campus.
+Residential Connect students will move on campus a day earlier than traditional move-in.